 INTRODUCTION: This policy outlines in general terms the distinction between capitalized and non-capitalized plant and equipment acquisitions.
-Plant is divided into three categories (land, buildings and improvements other than buildings).
+Property and plant is divided into three categories (land, buildings and improvements other than buildings).
 Equipment is categorized as either movable or fixed.
 Each category will be defined below along with the respective capitalization method.